 3. The synthesis of extremely unstable isotopes under absolutely identical conditions at different latitude would determine different duration of their existence.
 Probably it has been already done.

-from Aleksander St. Uzunov
+copy from Aleksander St. Uzunov